SarahMarieBarker/foobartory-full/README.md

 ## Informations

-Back-end of the project in done in Java.\
+Back-end of the project is done in Java.\
 Front-end is done in Javascript/React using MUI Library.\
 Back-end pushes event-based data to the front-end.